Assisted Sales: What are They and Do They Work? 2023

 Usually, you will be required to allow viewings of your home in advance of the auction date.

-If you opt to sell via traditional or “unconditional” auction - either live or online - the winning offer will be considered legally binding upon the close of bidding.
-Contracts will then be exchanged and an initial deposit paid.
+If you opt to sell via traditional or ‘unconditional’ auction - either live or online - the winning offer will be considered legally binding upon the close of bidding.
+Contracts will then be exchanged and an initial deposit will need to be paid.
 This is usually 10% of the price offered by the winning bidder.

 The buyer then has 28 days to pay the remainder, plus any additional fees relating to the sale.

-Via the “new method of auction” - otherwise known as a “conditional” auction sale, usually undertaken online - bids are made with the intention of purchasing the option to buy.
+Via the ‘new method of auction’ - otherwise known as a ‘conditional’ auction sale that usually happens online - bids are made with the intention of purchasing the option to buy.

 Following this, they are granted an additional 28 days to complete.
-Unlike the traditional method, the buyer is legally permitted to drop out of a transaction of this kind, making it less secure for the seller.
+Unlike the traditional method, the buyer is legally permitted to drop out of a transaction of this kind, making it less secure for you as a seller.
 However, the reservation fee or deposit is non-refundable.

 Fast Home Sales

-Homeowners who wish to sell their property fast may also consider the use of a “fast house sale” company, also known as a “cash home buying” firm.
+Homeowners who wish to sell their property fast may also consider the use of a fast house sale company, also known as a cash home buying firm, or a ‘we buy any house’ company.

-Organisations of this kind will undertake a quick “desktop valuation” of the property in order to make an immediate estimated offer.
-If the seller wishes to proceed, the buyer will then arrange an independent valuation of the house, then present the seller with a revised figure accordingly.
+Organisations of this kind will sometimes undertake a quick desktop valuation of the property in order to make an immediate estimated offer.
+If the seller wishes to proceed, the cash buying company will then arrange an independent valuation of the house, then present the seller with a revised figure.

 The funds for this either come directly from the organisation’s account, or from a network of investors.
 In order to make a profit, the home buying company will offer an amount below the property’s market value.
 Typically, this falls between 75% and 85%.